Operator for Heidrun: Equinor

 Dvalin

-Dvalin is a field in the central part of the Norwegian Sea and consists of two separate structures, Dvalin East and Dvalin West.
-Dvalin East was proven in 2010 and is located 15 kilometres northwest of the Heidrun field.
-The water depth is 344 metres.
-Dvalin West was proven in 2012 and is located 3.5 kilometres west of Dvalin East.
-The water depth is 400 metres.
-The plan for development and production (PDO) was approved in March 2017.
+Dvalin is a field in the central part of the Norwegian Sea, 15 kilometres northwest of the Heidrun field.
+It consists of three separate structures, Dvalin East (proven in 2010) Dvalin West (proven in 2012) and Dvalin North (proven in 2021).
+The water depth is between 340 and 400 metres.
+The plan for development and production (PDO) for Dvalin East and West was approved in March 2017.
 The development concept is a subsea template with four gas producers tied-back to the Heidrun platform.
 Production started in 2020.

 PDO for Dvalin North was approved in June 2023, and includes a subsea template with three production wells.
 Dvalin North is under development and is planned to start production in 2026.

 Source: norskpetroleum.no